-The firearm bounty (1)program established to encourage persons to law enforcement information to lost or stolen firearms that have been used in the commission of a crime.
-Any person who submits information to any peace officer, as defined in RCW 10.120.010, or to any agency with primary territorial jurisdiction, defined in RCW 10.93.020, or to an entity that then forwards such information to peace officer or such agency, that relates to the location of a lost or stolen firearm that has been used in the commission of a felony firearm offense is eligible to receive up to a \$500 cash reward if that firearm is recovered.
-If the felony firearm offense related to the located firearm resulted in a criminal conviction, the person that submitted information relating to the location of the firearm is eligible to receive up to a \$5,000 cash reward.
-A reward may not be paid to any law enforcement officer, any person that has an outstanding warrant, or to any federal, state, or local government or agency employee for information obtained by the individual in the normal course of their employment.
+(1) The firearm bounty program is established to encourage persons to submit information to law enforcement to locate lost or stolen firearms that have been used in the commission of a crime.
+Any person who submits information to any peace officer, as defined in RCW 10.120.010, or to any agency with primary territorial jurisdiction, as defined in RCW 10.93.020, or to an entity that then forwards such information to a peace officer or such agency, that relates to the location of a lost or stolen firearm that has been used in the commission of a firearm offense felony is eligible receive up to a \$500 cash reward if that firearm is recovered.
+If the felony firearm offense related to the located firearm resulted criminal conviction, in a person that submitted information relating to the location of the firearm is eligible to receive up to a \$5,000 cash reward.
+A may be paid reward not to any enforcement officer, any person that has an warrant, or to any federal, outstanding state. or local government or agency employee for information obtained by the individual in the normal course of their employment.